 Assess your financial situation.Create a clear picture of your current financial situation, including analyzing your investment timeframe and your risk tolerance.

-Understand investing options.Make decisions that are right for you by gaining knowledge on different investment types and accounts.
+Understand investing options.Make decisions that are appropriate for you by gaining knowledge on different investment types and accounts.

-Apply diversification.Invest in a variety of assets to distribute and help reduce risk.
+Apply diversification.Invest in a variety of assets to distribute and help address risk.

 Allocate your funds.Spread your investments among different asset categories, including stocks, bonds, cash and real estate, a process known as asset allocation.
-This also helps dilute risk.
+This also helps evaluate risk.

 Monitor your progress.Revisit and re-allocate your portfolio regularly to make sure your investments are still aligned with your current needs and future goals.